iAmWayneBenedict/smilehub/server/README.md

 - **200 OK:** The request was successful.
 - **400 Bad Request:** There was a problem with the request, such as validation errors.
+- **404 Not Found:** The requested resource could not be found.
+This may indicate that the resource does not exist or was not found.
 - **500 Internal Server Error:** An error occurred on the server.

 ### Tips for Error Handling